sccn/sccn.github.io/tutorials/Install.md

 function "eeglab" available in future Matlab sessions.
-Note that if you are installing a more recent version of EEGLAB, it is best to remove the old version from the Matlab path (select, then hit *Remove*) to avoid the possibility of calling up outdated routines.
-It is preferable NOT to add the "eeglab" path with its subfolder and let eeglab manage paths (when you start "eeglab", it automatically adds the path it needs.
+Note that if you are installing a more recent version of EEGLAB, it is best to remove the old version from the Matlab path (select, then hit *Remove*) to avoid the possibility of calling up outdated routines. <b>It is preferable NOT to add the "eeglab" path with its subfolder</b> and let eeglab manage paths (when you start "eeglab", it automatically adds the path it needs).